-It's difficult to get exact salary data for specific jobs or positions, which can be useful for negotiating salaries.
-Personalmarkt (www.personalmarkt.de) offers you a salary analysis for a fee that takes into account sector, education, work experience and the geographical region.
-This might be helpful for negotiating your future salary.
+It's difficult to get exact salary data for specific jobs or positions, which can be very useful for negotiating salaries.
+To get a better idea of of how much your wages should be, check out this salary comparison guide that takes into account industry, education, work experience and geographic region in Germany.

 When an employee first enters employment, the employer generally makes their registration for them and provides a social security number and identity card.
 Queries should be directed to your employer, your health insurance company or your state insurance institution.